Peppermint Tea When Breastfeeding – Benefits and Side Effects

 3. Relief in the Sinus

 Methanol’s calming impact relieves sinus congestion and soothes a sore throat.
-Peppermint tea, also known as a natural decongestant, is used to treat coughs and colds.
+Peppermint tea, a natural decongestant, treats coughs and colds (5).

 4. Reduces Nipple Soreness

 When lactation begins (especially in first-time mothers), your nipples swell, and you may endure considerable pain when feeding your newborn baby.
-Apply a cotton swab dampened in lukewarm peppermint tea on your nipples.
-Peppermint’s antimicrobial properties aid in enhancing tissue suppleness and decreasing nipple soreness; it also aids the reduction of pain and inflammation.
+Apply a cotton swab dampened in lukewarm peppermint tea to your nipples.
+Peppermint’s antimicrobial properties enhance tissue suppleness and decrease nipple soreness; they also reduce pain and inflammation (6).

 5. Aids in Weight Loss

 Most nursing moms acquire undesirable body weight after delivery, especially after C-section surgery.
 You can lose weight by drinking peppermint tea regularly.
-The herbal tea suppresses your appetite and keeps you full for a longer period.
+The herbal tea suppresses your appetite and keeps you full for longer.
 Drinking the right combination of green tea and peppermint tea can help you lose weight by regulating your metabolic rate and making it simpler for your body to burn fat.

 6. Cures Indigestion

 Peppermint tea relieves gastrointestinal problems such as bloating and gas.
-Having a cup of peppermint tea might help you overcome gastrointestinal issues and make food digestion smoother.
+A cup of peppermint tea might help you overcome gastrointestinal issues and make food digestion smoother (3).

 Side Effects of Peppermint Tea on Lactating Mothers